danielbrendel/dnyAquaShell/README.md

 ## Helper commands:
 * getscriptpath (result) # Stores the full path of the current executed script in the result var
 * getscriptname (result) # Stores the full file name of the current executed script in the result var
+* textview (file) # Prints the text contents of the file to the standard output
+* random (start) (end) (result var) # Generates a random number within the range and stores it to the result var
+* sleep (milliseconds) # Pauses the main thread for N milliseconds
+* gettickcount (result var) # Stores the number  of milliseconds that have elapsed since system start into the result var
+* getsystemerror (result var) # Stores the last system error code of the shell process context into the result var
+* setsystemerror (code) # Sets the last system error code of the shell process context

 ## Multiline support:
 * \< # Opens the editor in multiline mode